MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 ## Move a survey

 You can move a survey to a different project in the same environment.
 This helps you move similar surveys under one project.

+**What is moved with the survey?**

+Survey customizations, response data, and associated Power Automate flows are moved along with the survey.

+**What is not moved with the survey?**

+If the destination project does not contain satisfaction metrics, metrics are not moved along with the survey.
+If the destination project contains satisfaction metrics, only the metrics contained in the destination project are moved with the survey.
+The question mappings are removed and you must add them manually.

+**To move a survey**

+1. Open the project from which a survey needs to be moved.

+2. Hover over the survey to be moved, select the ellipsis button `image`, and select **Move**.

+3. In the **Move** screen, select a project listed under the **Recent projects** section or expand **All Projects**, and select a project.

+4. After selecting the project, select **Move**.
+A notification is displayed at the top-right corner when the survey is moved successfully.

 ## Rename a survey